 Not to be a bummer, but probably.

-We all love how a favorite scent can lift our mood or bring back memories, which shows that perfume has a direct effect on our brains.
+We all love how a favorite scent can lift our mood or bring back memories, which is evidence that perfume has a direct effect on our brains.
 However, studies demonstrate that certain chemicals can breach the blood-brain barrier when absorbed into the body, subsequently affecting brain function [source].
 And in the case of toxic substances, they can accumulate in the brain tissue and possibly even cause damage.

 Musk ketone, benzaldehyde, ethyl acetate, and benzyl acetate all cause eye irritation, in addition to other negative effects [source].
 Acetone, which is used to dissolve other ingredients, can produce dizziness, nausea, and irritation when inhaled [source].